Tech Sellers Will Lead The Purposeful Economy

 Here are the sub-niche economies that have emerged within the macro Knowledge Economy:

-It will only be a matter of time before we leave The Knowledge Economy and enter The AI Economy with the niche economies (and a few new ones) in tow.
+It will only be a matter of time before we leave The Knowledge Era and enter The Intelligence Era with the niche economies (and a few new ones) in tow.

 Navigating the opportunity ahead